 Give them what they need.

-What is perhaps one of the more sudden factors that Stark and Flaherty make is this: “The best outcome for almost all negotiations is win-win.”
+Perhaps one of the more sudden factors that Stark and Flaherty make is this: “The best outcome for almost all negotiations is win-win.”

 Read More Article: